loslcrd/pint/README.md

 ## Usage

+### Load release version of PINT 🍺 in your browser
+Just extract the .zip [latest release](https://github.com/loslcrd/pint/releases/latest) and follow the instructions below.

+You will need to reload the extension every time you close Firefox if you are not using a Developer or Nightly build of Firefox.

 ### Load builded PINT 🍺 in your browser
 1. After building the project, open your browser (e.g., Chrome or Firefox).
 2. Go to the extensions page: